-Press the right-hand button (1) and lift the top of the armrest to gain access to the top storage compartment, or phone if fitted.
+Press the right-hand button (1) and lift the top of the armrest to gain access to the top storage compartment.

 Press the left-hand button (2) and lift the complete armrest to gain access to the centre console cubby box compartment.
+Where fitted, the cubby box contains a storage rack for audio CDs or cassettes.